sw360cab/gno-challenge/Assumptions.md

 ## Houston

+* at the moment it is supposed that there is only a single message in each transaction

 * aggragated metrics are saved in-memory.
 Even if a huge amount of transaction should be expected, houston is not saving any transactions details, this means that even if big, aggregated metrics will be magnitude of order lower in memory footprint respect to transaction details.

 * it is not persisting data on restart.
 This is because it is relying on `tx-indexer` which is actually persisting transaction data and which should be considered with the current architecture a single source of truth for the application itself.
 The limitation is that in case of failures of the application, data are lost and should be processed back from block 1 from the `tx-indexer`, but on the other side they remain perfectly consistent.